Search results for 'Literature' (6)

 Professor Susan Watkins

 Susan Watkins is Professor in the School of Cultural Studies and Humanities and Director of the Centre for Culture and the Arts.
 She is an expert in contemporary women's fiction and feminist theory.

 Emily’s research is informed by postcolonial theory and includes examinations of constructions of identity, race and racial politics and Caribbean carnival cultures.
 She is particularly interested in forms of cultural resistance and cross-cultural fertilisation in the face of colonialism.
 Emily is an expert in the role of trickster figures in the literatures and cultures of Africa and its Diaspora and has published widely in this area.

 Ruth Robbins is Professor of English Literature and head of the School of Cultural Studies and Humanities.
 Her work has focused on the late-nineteenth and early-twentieth century, on autobiography, on literary theory and on particular writers such as Oscar Wilde and Arnold Bennett.

 Dr Michael Parrish Lee

 Michael Parrish Lee is a Lecturer in English Literature and Creative Writing.
 He is the author of The Food Plot in the Nineteenth-Century British Novel.
-His essays have appeared in Novel: A Forum on Fiction, Nineteenth-Century Literature, Studies in the Novel, and Literary Theory: An Anthology (Wiley-Blackwell), and his fiction has appeared in Conjunctions.
+His essays have appeared in Novel: A Forum on Fiction, Nineteenth-Century Literature, Victorian Literature and Culture, Studies in the Novel, and Literary Theory: An Anthology (Wiley-Blackwell), and his fiction has appeared in Conjunctions.

 Dr Rachel Connor